uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 3.2 K-Means Models Classification Methodolgy
 #v(1em)

 Given the specific location of each incident along with the number of construction projects happening at that location, we can figure out the severity of construction incidents at a given location within the boroughs of New York City.
 We can then use that information to determine which areas need better protocol with their construction projects.
-Therefore, we can use K-Means to determine which area within each borough has the highest concentration of incidents.
+Therefore, we can use K-Means[11] to determine which area within each borough has the highest concentration of incidents.

 Input: Longitude, Latitude, Injuries, Boroughs